 “Study for All 6 ARE Exams at Once”

 This is probably the worst advice I hear.
 The human brain can’t handle the amount of detail required to successfully pass six exams at the same time.
-It’s like trying to cook six different meals at once – you’re gonna burn something, but with the ARE it’s probably gonna be your brain.
+It’s like trying to cook six different meals at once.
+You’re gonna burn something, but with the ARE it’s probably gonna be your brain.

 People end up failing six exams at the very beginning, which is a terrible way to start this journey.